Fregattenkapitän (Crew 34)

 After four patrols in U-46, Topp took over command of U-57 (Korth).
 During this command he sank six ships with a total of 36,862 tons - a considerable achievement with a small coastal boat.
 U-57 sank on 3 September 1940 after colliding with the Norwegian ship Rona.

-Topp then commissioned the larger Type VIIC boat U-552, the famous "Red Devil Boat".
+Topp then commissioned the larger type VIIC U-boat U-552, the famous "Red Devil Boat".
 Topp scored most of his successes in the North Atlantic against convoys, and off the North American coast.
 On his very successful eighth patrol in March/April 1942, he sank eight ships with a total of 45,731 tons.

-In September 1942 Topp became commander of the 27th U-boat Flotilla, where new U-boat crews received their tactical training.
-Topp wrote the Battle Instructions for the new Type XXI Elektro Boats in 1944, and when the war ended he was commanding one of them, U-2513, which he surrendered at Horten, Norway in May 1945.
+In September 1942 Topp became commander of the 27th (Training) Flotilla U-boat Flotilla, where new U-boat crews received their tactical training.
+Topp wrote the Battle Instructions for the new type XXI Elektro U-boat Elektro Boats in 1944, and when the war ended he was commanding one of them, U-2513, which he surrendered at Horten, Norway in May 1945.

 Konteradmiral Erich Topp